-The Amethyst project is a new pilot project by Small World Theatre.
-They work with young people experiencing issues around anxiety, depression, low mood, self-harm, suicidal ideation, low confidence and low self-esteem by piloting activities that improve individuals and communities well-being.
+The Amethyst project was a pilot project by Small World Theatre that worked with young people experiencing issues around anxiety, depression, low mood, self-harm, suicidal ideation, low confidence and low self-esteem.

-This is a two-year programme that will develop different sessions for different age groups county-wide, as well as sessions for parents and families to build understanding of how to support children suffering from these issues.
+The two-year programme developed different sessions for different age groups county-wide, as well as sessions for parents and families to build understanding of how to support children suffering from these issues.

-Small World Theatre use a unique tool bag of techniques to help participants explore their relationship with themselves and others, to identify barriers they face in their lives and look for positive solutions.
-These techniques will be practiced in a safe space in which young people can feel at ease and comfortable.
-The techniques include ‘circle time’ to build trust and listening skills; drama exercises and fun games to put participants at ease; looking at coping with anxiety, low mood and general emotional wellbeing and raising awareness of mental health issues affecting young people through interactive bilingual performances.
+The unique tool kit of techniques helped explore their relationship with themselves and others, to identify barriers they face in their lives and look for positive solutions.
+The techniques were practiced in a safe space in which young people can feel at ease and comfortable.
+The techniques included ‘circle time’ to build trust and listening skills; drama exercises and fun games to put participants at ease; looking at coping with anxiety, low mood and general emotional wellbeing; and raising awareness of mental health issues affecting young people through interactive bilingual performances.

-Positive results from Amethyst is already evident in participants feedback “It's not only tactics that help with depression and anxiety, it helps with other things outside of the Amethyst Project like anger and stuff…It's not just the counsellors and workers, it's the other people who come to Amethyst that have been supportive.”
+Positive results from Amethyst were also evident through the participants feedback including one participant stating “It's not only tactics that help with depression and anxiety, it helps with other things outside of the Amethyst Project like anger and stuff…It's not just the counsellors and workers, it's the other people who come to Amethyst that have been supportive.”

 To view the full dissemination report on the Amethyst pilot project, click here.